 It’s interesting that some casual Dylan listeners now think of him as a relic of the past.
 But anyone who has heard “Things Have Changed” knows it’s one of the best songs he’s ever written, a dark ode that could have fit comfortably on “Time Out of Mind”.
 It’s about a man who could care less about trying to change anything, because the world is as the world is.
-What’s there left to prove in a world without standards for anything?
+He seems to ask, what’s left to prove in a world without standards?
 “Things Have Changed” contains so many lyrical characteristics Dylan diehards have come to appreciate in his music — the stunning flow and sounds of his words dressed as sinister description: “Got white skin, got assassin’s eyes / I’m looking up into the sapphire-tinted skies”, the blue-mood lyricism of a world gone wrong: “People are crazy and times are strange / I’m locked in tight, I’m out of range / I used to care, but things have changed”, the Biblical forecasting: “I’ve been walking forty miles of bad road / If the Bible is right, the world will explode”, the lighthearted, absurd humor: “Feel like falling in love with the first woman I meet / Putting her in a wheelbarrow and wheeling her down the street”; and the full-circle realization that everything is propaganda, all is phony: “All the truth in the world adds up to one big lie” — a line echoing the exact sentiment of a verse from “It’s Alright Ma (I’m Only Bleeding)” and a theme evident in “Everything is Broken”.

 It’s nearly impossible to talk about Dylan and not discuss the words, roll them around in your hands like clay, trying to piece together the shrapnel of a singer’s consciousness as it exists in fragments and shards among his countless masterpieces and even his mediocrities.
 Dylan’s words appeal to the learned as well as the unlettered.
 He recklessly combines subtlety and vulgarity, politics and poetry, astuteness and buffoonery — all with the flick of the wrist.